 Step 3: add-on therapy

-First choice as add-on therapy to inhaled steroids are inhaled long-acting beta2 agonists (LABAs) such as salmeterol or formoterol.
-The addition of an inhaled LABA to ICS alone improves lung function and symptoms and decreases asthma attacks in adults and children.
+LABAs include salmeterol and formoterol.
+The addition of an inhaled LABA to ICS alone improves lung function and symptoms and decreases asthma attacks in adults.
 Inhaled LABAs should not be used without ICS.

 - Review after a trial of therapy - continue if successful in controlling symptoms well.

 - Discontinue after a trial of therapy if no benefit is seen.
 Then, increase the inhaled steroid dose to 800 micrograms/day beclometasone propionate or equivalent.
-If control remains suboptimal, consider a trial of another add-on therapy such as leukotriene receptor antagonists or modified-release theophylline.
+If control remains suboptimal, consider a trial of another add-on therapy such as modified-release theophylline.

-If asthma control remains suboptimal after the addition of an inhaled LABA then the dose of ICS should be increased from low dose to medium dose in adults or from very low dose to low dose in children (aged 5-12 years), if not already on these doses.
+If asthma control remains suboptimal after the addition of an inhaled LABA then the dose of ICS should be increased from low dose to medium dose, if not already on this dose.

 Step 4: poor control on moderate dose of inhaled steroid plus add-on therapy

-If control remains poor on low-dose ICS plus a LABA, recheck the diagnosis, assess adherence to existing medication and check inhaler technique before increasing therapy.
+If control remains poor on low-dose ICS plus an LRTA and an LABA, recheck the diagnosis, assess adherence to existing medication and check inhaler technique before increasing therapy.
 If more intense treatment is appropriate, the following alternatives can be considered.

-- If there is an improvement when a LABA is added but control remains inadequate: continue the LABA and increase the dose of ICS, or continue the LABA and the ICS and add an leukotriene receptor antagonist (LTRA) or tiotropium bromide (a long-acting muscarinic - LAMA).
+- If there is an improvement when a LABA is added (with or without an LRTA) but control remains inadequate: continue the LABA and increase the dose of ICS, or continue the LABA and the ICS and add tiotropium bromide (a long-acting muscarinic antagonist - LAMA).

-- If there is no improvement when a LABA is added, stop the LABA and try: an increased dose of ICS, an LTRA or LAMA (LAMAs are not licensed for this indication).
+- If there is no improvement when a LABA is added, stop the LABA and try: an increased dose of ICS, or LAMA (LAMAs are not licensed for this indication).

 - Theophyllines may improve lung function and symptoms; however, side-effects occur more often.